Search

 Synthetic materials, like those found in Bard meshes, can shrink and deform over time.
 This leads to migration, infection and organ rupture.

-Biologic pig mesh, like STRATTICE-TM, is supposed to integrate into tissue but there are many reports of the mesh degrading, getting infected, scarring over, or allowing hernias to recur.
+Biologic pig mesh is supposed to integrate into tissue but there are many reports of the mesh degrading, getting infected, scarring over, or allowing hernias to recur.

 Surgeons will need to rely on their experience, knowledge of the mesh, and understanding of how it works for different types of patients.